Main Literacy Programme

 The MLP curriculum and resources have been localised to better suit our bilingual learners and more importantly, to make learning more accessible and contextualised for them.

-Watch examples of how MLP classes are like below:
+Watch examples of what our MLP classes are like:

 How are we different?